alan-turing-institute/CAGE_2_Fixed/README.md

 that remove will not always work for every exploit on every host.
 This may not be a bug, more of feature of the system.
 But we feel it is still worth mentioning to help understand any behaviour that may not make sense otherwise.
 The info in the Hosts to Default Processes,Ports and users Mapping Table in the Appendix may be of use if a remove action is not working as expected, as it may be due to the user being 'root' or 'SYSTEM' for that process on that port.

+## Observation Space

+The blue agent observation space is processed using the Wrappers available in [Wrappers](./Debugged_CybORG/CybORG/CybORG/Agents/Wrappers/) and the default wrapper is displayed in ChallengeWrapper.py.
+The blue agent observation has 52 features, with each four consecutive features corresponding to a single node in the network for a total of 13 nodes (in order: Def, Ent0, Ent1, Ent2, OpHost0, OpHost1, OpHost2, Opserver, User0, User1, User2, User3, User4).
+Each four feature can be one of five combinations describing the node's state:
+- [0, 0, 0, 0] = No activity detected on host
+- [1, 0, 0, 0] = Scan detected on host
+- [1, 0, 1, 1] = Exploit detected in previous turn
+- [0, 0, 1, 1] = Exploit detected in prior turns
+- [0, 0, 1, 0] = Remove action applied to host (does not indicate successful removal)

+- Double check.

+Scans and removal actions have 100% chance of being observed in the state, however for exploitation the probability is less clear.
+Exploitation actions have a 95% chance of being observed with a few exceptions (details for this can be found in [ExploitAction.py](./Debugged_CybORG/CybORG/CybORG/Shared/Actions/ConcreteActions/ExploitAction.py).
+SSHBruteForce always has a 100% chance of being observed, consequently an exploit on the OpServer, which can only be exploited using this method, will always be represented in the state.

+- link bug fix above

+## Reward Signal

+Reward is assigned based on three conditions: exploiting hosts, restoring hosts and impacting critical hosts.
+Each host is assigned a numeric value corresponding to its importance (ConfidentialityValue in [Scenario2.yaml](/home/harry/Documents/cyber/BlueTeam/CybORG/CybORG/Shared/Scenarios/Scenario2.yaml)).
+When a host is exploited this specifies the amount of reward provided: -0.1 for UserHosts and OpHosts, -1 for EntHosts and the OpServer.
+Using the restore action gives a reward of -1 regardless of which host it is applied to.
+The only host in which the impact action yields any reward is the OpServer.
+Allowing this host to be impacted results in a reward of -10.
+This reward persists until the operational server has been restored and need not be applied in every timestep as the logic of the pre-programmed agents may suggest.
+The total reward for each timestep is then the sum of exploited host rewards, hosts restored in that timestep and hosts currently being impacted.

+- Reference the bug fixes issue re the reward accumulation.

 ### Appendix